Moving To The Bay Area Tips, Things To Consider Living In The Bay Area

 Related read: Where To Meet Singles Bay Area

-TL;DR: Living In The Bay Area
+TL;DR: Living In The Bay Area (Should I Move To The Bay Area?)

 For those on the fence, test out the waters (house sit, stay with a friend), get a sense of neighborhoods, weather, pace of life.
-Experience it at its worst and see if if phases you.
+Experience it at its worst and see if it phases you.

 About Me: Photographer, Dating Coach SF Bay Area